106: Calorie-free oil

 She's doing that for her own measurement.
 Yeah.

-So in British Columbia, harvesting any dungeoness crab which is female or smaller than 165 millimeters at the widest part of his carapace can result in a fine.
+So in British Columbia, harvesting any dungeoness crab which is female or smaller than 165 millimeters at the widest part of its carapace can result in a fine.

-Normally you would use calipers, but if you don't have calipers, then the average size female hand from the pinky to the thumb will give you the right amount.
+Normally, you would use calipers, but if you don't have calipers, then the average-sized female hand from the pinky to the thumb will give you the right amount.

 And for men or larger-handed women, it's even safer.
-Brilliant.
+Brilliant, brilliant.

-Brilliant.
-Bab, who sent in the question, said, this is something my friends and I do when when checking our crab traps.
+Bab, who sent in the question, said this is something my friends and I do when checking our crab traps.

 Good on you, Bab.
 Brilliant.